munizart/idle-comp/README.md

 > Write small simple functions and compose they together.

+## Why?
+Traditionally, web browsers' javascript runs on the same single thread as other page's tasks like painting and parsing.
+Meaning your code will either take long enough to blocks those tasks or be sort to, hopefully, not interfering on user experience.
+While we do have other alternatives like workers, they usually are very limited and can't manipulete the DOM tree.

+IdleComp takes advantege of page's idle times to executing sort tasks, providing an easy interface that allows for composition.

 ## Composition

 A insteristing property of IdleComp is that doing this: